Nigeria Facts for Kids

 Nigeria is a founding member of the Commonwealth of Nations, African Union, United Nations and OPEC.

 Nigeria Facts | Nigeria People

 Nigeria houses the largest population in Africa.
 Most Nigerians live in the south and southwestern parts of the country.
-Over half of the population live in urban centres.
+Just over half of the population live in urban centres.

 Busy street in Lagos

 In Nigeria there are over 250 different ethnic groups with over 500 languages.
 The largest ethnic groups are the Hausa (30%), the Igbo (15%) and the Yoruba people (15%).

 Nigeria is one of the world's countries with extremely fast growing population numbers.
 In 2050, Nigeria is expected to house almost 400 million people, thus and to become the third most populated country after China and India.
 Overpopulation and the rapid growth of the cities have led to many social, economic and environmental problems.